daaa57150/QDScraper/README.md

 ## What it does not
 - It can't be right 100% of the time, you'll need to check if it found the right games, see [Some games are wrong](#some-games-are-wrong)
 - It doesn't scan subfolders, except for the particular case of scummvm games
+- It's not interactive, let it scan everything and then do your changes

 ## What do I need ?
-- Java 7 installed on your machine
+- [Java 7](https://www.java.com/en/download/help/download_options.xml) (at least) installed on your machine
-- A GiantBomb API key if you want the program to also use this API
+- A [GiantBomb](giantbomb) API key if you want the program to also use this API
 - Internet, roms, Recalbox ;)

 ## Command: